-You will notice there are Preset, DAW, and Global options at the top of the Oxygen Pro Preset Editor.
+Notice the Preset, DAW, and Global options at the top of the Oxygen Pro Preset Editor.
 (Additionally, File in the top left you’ll use a lot!)

 I cannot speak for other DAWs, as I only use FL Studio.. so from here on out, if you use FL Studio, this will help you most..
 Again.. my Premium Oxygen Pro Template for FL Studio will get you all set up.

-How this works is you load a Preset from the Oxygen Pro MIDI Keyboard into the Preset Editor.
+To repeat, just load a Preset from the Oxygen Pro MIDI Keyboard into the Preset Editor.
 Under File you can select Retrieve Preset.

 Selecting RAM pulls in the currently selected preset on the Oxygen Pro itself.. if you select Preset 1 or 2, that is one of the saved presets on the Oxygen Pro which you can also recall.
-(Access the presets on the Oxygen Pro by holding down PRESET and using the “Push to Enter” knob to scroll through them).

 And that’s it!